namiri-tech/docs-rdme-ng/docs/FIRS E-INVOICING SYSTEM REFERENCE/e-invoicing-and-invoice-factoring.md

 Invoice factoring is an efficient way for businesses to access liquidity by selling outstanding e-invoices to a factoring provider.

+## Other benefits of the FIRS E-Invoicing System

+Invoice factoring is one benefit of the FIRS E-Invoicing System.
+Consider other benefits captured on the [FIRS and FIRS e-Invoicing System page](doc:firs-e-invoicing-system).

 ## How Invoice Factoring Works with e-Invoicing

 Through the FIRS e-invoicing system, there is: